I first want to apologize to all non-U.S. readers. This article is about US well numbers and the way we uniquely identify wells here in the US.

 No US Well Numbers

 Indiana does not issue US well numbers and Virginia just started issuing them in July of this year.
-Indiana does have unique numbers that help identify and locate individual wells within the state.
+Indiana does have

 US Well Numbers?
 I just know I’m going to do the social equivalent of insulting apple pie, football and hot dogs by calling them API Numbers.